Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 ### Create a New Database and Table for the Data

-First, in the worksheet, let's create a database named `WEATHER` tto use for storing the semi-structured JSON data.
+First, in the worksheet, let's create a database named `WEATHER` to use for storing the semi-structured JSON data.

 ```SQL
 create database weather;